Disposal guide

 Phones & tablets

-Carrier or manufacturer take-back; trade-in pays cash
+Carrier or manufacturer take-back.
+Trade-in pays cash

 Monitors

-Same as TVs — state ban + Best Buy
+Same as TVs: state ban + Best Buy

 Small appliances (microwave, toaster, blender)

-Curbside metal recycling OR scrap-metal drop-off
+Curbside metal recycling, or scrap-metal drop-off

 Printers, cables, peripherals

-Best Buy and Staples accept all printer types plus most peripherals (keyboards, mice, USB cables).
+Best Buy and Staples accept all printer types, plus most peripherals (keyboards, mice, USB cables).
 Staples also recycles ink cartridges for free.

 Step-by-step